 Roth IRA Basics

 Roth IRAs, like most types of IRAs, are flexible in terms of the investment vehicles that can be utilized within the account.
-Investors normally contribute to their Roth IRA in the form of securities such as stocks or mutual funds, but other investments are also possible, like CDs, notes, derivatives, and even real estate.
+Investors normally contribute to their Roth IRA in the form of securities, such as stocks or mutual funds, but other investments are also possible, such as CDs, notes, derivatives, and even real estate.

 Roth IRA Advantages and Disadvantages